Lawn Hill National Park – the stunning hidden gem of Queensland

 You will be rewarded with stunning views of the gorge.

 One way, 1.6 km walk that goes below the island stack.
-In the end, you get to the Lower Gorge sandstone cliffs and amazing limestone formation.
+In the end, you get to the Lower Gorge sandstone cliffs and amazing limestone formations.

 Return the same way.
 Allow 1.5 hours